Fabric3/fabric3-gradle-test-plugins/README.md

 Building the Source
 ------------------------

-Requirements are JDK 7 and Gradle 1.11+.
+Requirements are JDK 7.

-To build the source, execute:
+To build the source, execute the Gradle script, e.g. on *Nix:

-mvn clean install
+./gradlew clean assemble install